-In 2014 we decided to formalise our commitment to responsible investments by signing the UN PRI (United Nations Principles for Responsible Investment).
+In September 2014 we formalised our commitment to responsible investments by signing the UN PRI (United Nations Principles for Responsible Investment).
 In March 2017, we presented our first PRI report.

 In 2017 we became a member of Norsif, the Norwegian forum for responsible and sustainable investments, and of its Swedish sister organisation Swesif.
-Later the same year Pareto Global Corporate Bond became the first fixed income fund in Norway and Sweden to receive the Nordic Swan Ecolabel.
-We have hired a dedicated analyst in order to fulfil the strict requirements of the Nordic Swan Ecolabel.
+In 2018, yours truly joined the board of Norsif, and later the same year Pareto Global Corporate Bond became the first fixed income fund in Norway and Sweden to receive the Nordic Swan Ecolabel.
+At the time of writing this, we have just announced a vacant position as an ESG analyst.